Eugénie Söderberg: Career

 Eugenie was soon working as a creative writer and earning her living as an editor, journalist and newspaper reporter.
 She attained immediate success in 1930 with her first novel Studentfabriken (The Student Factory).
 The work was translated into fourteen languages and also produced as a film.

 In 1928 she married the young writer Mikael Söderberg and son of Hjalmar Söderberg.
-After only several years of marriage her husband died in 1931.
+After only a couple of years of marriage her husband died in 1931.
 She continued to maintain a close relationship with her in-laws, in particular her father-in-law.
-However it was her sister Anna Riwkin, Sweden's foremost photographer, who was to be her closest friend throughout her lifetime.
-Although she remained close to her brother Joseph and her sister-in-law, Ester Riwkin, both also writers.
+However it was her sister Anna Riwkin, Sweden's foremost photographer, who was to be her closest friend throughout her lifetime, although she remained close to her brother Joseph and her sister-in-law, Ester Riwkin, both also writers.

 Later life

-In 1940 Eugenie Söderberg came to the United States as a reporter for Scandinavian newspapers and in the following year she married the well-known art dealer and Plato scholar Hugo Perls.
+In 1940 Eugenie Söderberg came to the United States as a reporter for Scandinavian newspapers and in 1942 she married the well-known art dealer and Plato scholar Hugo Perls.
 She eventually became an American citizen and continued to write both journalistically and creatively, covering American theater, music and art.
 One of her later books, Min Son är Min (My Son is Mine), appeared in 1965 and was well received.

 The writer died in January 1973, at the age of sixty-nine.